kommitters/bas/README.md

 for bringing data from a Notion database, it was created on a new namespace for that data source, it can be found under `/bas/read/notion/use_case/birthday_today.rb`.
 It implements specific logic for reading the data and validating the response.

-### 2. Mapper - Shaping it
+### 2. Serialize - Shaping it

-The **Mapper** responsibility, is to shape the data using custom types from the app domain, bringing it into a common structure understandable for other components, specifically the **Formatter**.
+The **Serializer** responsibility, is to shape the data using custom types from the app domain, bringing it into a common structure understandable for other components, specifically the **Formatter**.

-Because of the use case, the Mapper implementation for it, relies on specific types for representing a Birthday it self.
-It can be found under `/bas/mapper/notion/birthday_today.rb`
+Because of the use case, the Serializer implementation for it, relies on specific types for representing a Birthday it self.
+It can be found under `/bas/serialize/notion/birthday_today.rb`

 ### 3. Formatter - Preparing the message